A Guide to Choosing the Right SSL for Your SaaS Platform

 1. Domain Validation (DV) SSL

-- What it does: Verifies that you own the domain.
+- What It Does: Verifies that you own the domain.

 - Pros: Affordable and quick to issue.